Single Procurement Document (SPD)

 What is the SPD?

-The SPD (Scotland) is a standard questionnaire that allows buyers to identify suitably qualified and experienced bidders.
+The SPD is a standard questionnaire that allows buyers to identify suitably qualified and experienced bidders.
 It contains questions on both exclusion and selection criteria.

 When should I use it?

-The SPD can be used as part of either a single stage or multi stage procedure.
+The SPD can be used as part of either a single stage or multi-stage procedure.

 Single Stage

-The technical and professional ability section of the SPD can include a scoring a weighting methodology which allows the buyer to rank responses and shortlist a number of bidders to invite to tender.
-The scoring and weighting methodology must be fair, transparent and clearly explained to bidders in the procurement documents.
+The technical and professional ability section of the SPD also includes the ability to score and weight questions.
+This allows the buyer to rank responses and shortlist a number of bidders to invite to tender.

 Quickfire Guide